entityc/ec-springboot-lib/README.md

 ## How to Use

 The easiest way to get started is to install a sample project.
 This can be done using the Entity Compiler's `setup` command.
 To do this you first need to have the Entity Compiler installed.
-See
+See https://github.com/entityc/entity-compiler for details.

 On a command line run the following command: